Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 # Calculate LCA using Fishbase, then WoRMS and then NCBI

-Calculates LCA using the Fishbase taxonomy - if that fails, the WoRMS taxonomy - if that fails, the NCBI Taxonomy.

-Most LCA pipelines out there rely on NCBI's Taxonomy database.
-However, that database is large and fish are notoriously prone to change.
-Other databases like Fishbase are updated more often, so here is a tool that takes a table of BLAST results, takes the hits for each ASV, and queries the Fishbase database to ask for the 'updated'/'current' lineage of the hit, then uses the Fishbase lineages to calculate LCAs.
-Sometimes several similar species have wrong, outdated families on NCBI Taxonomy that are correct on Fishbase, and when you use NCBI Taxonomy, you will get an order-level LCA, while Fishbase-based LCA will have a family or genus-level LCA.
-Fishbase also tracks outdated synonyms, so we might get more accurate species-level names.

-What this script does:
+This tool calculates Lowest Common Ancestor (LCA) assignments for BLAST results using multiple taxonomy databases in order of preference: Fishbase → WoRMS → NCBI Taxonomy.

+Most LCA scripts rely solely on NCBI's Taxonomy database.
+However, fish taxonomy changes frequently, and NCBI often contains outdated classifications.
+Fishbase and WoRMS are updated more regularly and provide more accurate lineage information for marine organisms.
+Plus, Fishbase follows mostly Betancur-R, and what more could one ask for?

+The tool processes BLAST results through a three-step approach:

-1. For every BLAST hit, check the lineage using Fishbase.
-If all hits for a query are in Fishbase, calculate a simple LCA using those hits.
+Fishbase first: Queries Fishbase taxonomy for each BLAST hit.
+If all hits for a query sequence are found, calculates LCA using Fishbase lineages.
-2. If the hit is not in Fishbase, check WoRMS, and calculate the LCA.
-3. If the hit is in neither Fishbase nor WoRMS, use NCBI Taxonomy.

-Since these databases often changes you better write down the date you ran this tool with your data.
+WoRMS fallback: For hits not found in Fishbase, queries the World Register of Marine Species (WoRMS) database.
+NCBI backup: Only uses NCBI Taxonomy when species aren't found in either Fishbase or WoRMS.

+When a query hits several species in different databases, a mix of the above may be used.

+# Input/Output

+Input: a table of BLAST hits (see below for format)

+Output: a table of LCAs for every query in the BLAST table.

 # Usage